borablanca/orgmodeweb/README.md

 Some features I am planning to implement:

-- An action toolbar for fast setting of todo, priority, tag, schedule and deadline of headings
+- DONE ~~An action toolbar for fast setting of todo, priority, tag, schedule and deadline of headings~~
-- Move forward and backward days on agenda view
+- DONE ~~Move forward and backward days on agenda view~~
 - Capturing notes
 - Logging of state changes as in org-mode
 - Clocking as in org-mode